Got Too Much Stuff? Try This Simple Declutter Plan Of Action {Free Printable}

 Right now, imagine how your home would function without all the clutter.
 REALLY picture it in your mind.
 Then, imagine how your mind would function if you didn’t have to deal with all the clutter.

-When things function well — in this case, our homes and our minds — everything is better.
+When things function well – in this case, our homes and our minds – everything is better.
 No piles, no moving three things to get to the one thing you really need.
-No nagging feelings of guilt about “that stuff I really should sort through.”
+No nagging feelings of guilt about ‘that stuff I really should sort through.’
 Because it’s GONE.
 And life is SO MUCH EASIER.

 But how do we get there?
 Heck, how do we even start when there is just so much STUFF?

-Less stuff = more happy.
-Here's your stress-free declutter plan of action.Of course, the END goal is to have a completely decluttered home and life.
+Of course, the END goal is to have a completely decluttered home and life.
+But let’s begin with something tangible: 1000 items.

 Why 1000?
-Because that’s a LOT of stuff, but it takes a lot less time to get there than you think!
+Because that’s a LOT of stuff, but it takes a LOT LESS time to get there than you think!

 If you declutter 10 items a day, you can be there in just over three months.
-If you declutter 10 minutes a day, you’ll probably be there much sooner.
+If you declutter HARD for 10 minutes a day, you’ll probably be there much sooner.
 Break it down into 100-item mini-goals, and it’s even easier!

 So now there’s a solid goal — 1000 items.
 How are you going to get there?

-The Declutter Plan of Action
+Quick Start Declutter Plan of Action

-Don’t give up!
+Don’t Give Up!
 It’s only 10 minutes or 10 items at a time.
 You can do this!

->> CLICK HERE to subscribe and get the printable file delivered to your inbox <<
+>> CLICK HERE to get the printable declutter plan of action pdf file delivered to your inbox <<

-What to Declutter First?
+What Stuff to Declutter First (Without Regret)

 1. clothes that don’t fit